 24-year-old Ponchatoula woman dies after crashing into light pole along I-12 in Walker

-WALKER — A 24-year-old Ponchatoula woman died in a single-vehicle crash along I-12 in Walker, the Walker Police Department said Wednesday.
+WALKER — A 24-year-old woman who died in a I-12 crash in Walker was the mother of a 4-year-old girl.

 According to police, Elizabeth Ellen Woodruff lost control of her car and crashed into a light pole as she was getting onto I-12 westbound from the Walker entrance ramp around 2:25 a.m. on Wednesday.

-Woodruff was taken to a hospital, where she died of her injuries.
+She was taken to the hospital and later died from her injuries.

-“Our thoughts and prayers are with the family of Ms. Woodruff,” said Chief Addison.
-“Any time someone is killed in a car accident, it’s a tragedy.
-That’s particularly true when the victim is a young person with their whole life in front of them.”
+Her family is raising money to help Woodruff's young daughter, as well as raising money for funeral expenses.

+A benefit event is set for next week at Crazy Dave's in Livingston, where funds will be raised through raffle ticket sales, a pool tournament and plate lunches for $10.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.